idzan/idzan-wp2static-conversion/README.md

 ## to do

-* fix scrolling nav on desktop bug on homepage, contact section if on it isn't selected by menu propperly
+* fix scrolling nav on desktop bug on homepage, contact section if on it isn't selected by menu propperly (firefox issue, works in chrome and edge on windows 11)